etjoy82/Recursive-Intelligence-Expansion/README.md

 This work is licensed under the Responsible AI License (RAIL).

 License Terms:
-This license governs the use, distribution, modification, and experimentation with the Recursive-Intelligence-Expansion (RIE) framework, subject to the following conditions:
+This license governs the use, distribution, modification, and experimentation with the Recursive-Intelligence-Expansion (RIEM{}) framework, subject to the following conditions:

 **Ethical Usage Requirement**
-Users must commit to using RIE solely in contexts that uphold ethical responsibility.
+Users must commit to usingRIEM{}solely in contexts that uphold ethical responsibility.
 The framework is strictly prohibited from being applied in any adversarial, harmful, unethical, malicious, or illegal activities, including but not limited to:
 Misinformation: Generating or disseminating false, misleading, or deceptive content intended to misinform or manipulate.
 Harmful AI Development: Contributing to AI systems that exploit, deceive, or cause harm to individuals, communities, or societal structures.
 Adversarial Governance: Facilitating coercive or manipulative policy mechanisms, or enabling speculative governance systems that prioritize control over cooperation.